Sabina Nessa killing: Does following the 'rules' keep women safe?

 Speaking at a news conference in relation to Ms Nessa's death, Det Ch Supt Trevor Lawry from the Met Police said: "The streets are safe for women - people should be free to walk around free from fear".

-Later, a well-meaning community group handed out information sheets printed from the Met's website, giving "tips for staying safe on the street".
-The usual advice appears - don't wear headphones, stick to busy places, hide valuables, let friends know where you're going and when you'll be back.
+Later, a community group handed out information sheets printed from the Met's website, giving "tips for staying safe on the street".
+Women are told not to wear headphones.
+We are told to stick to busy places, to hide our valuables.
+We must walk where there is good lighting and pre-book our taxi home.

 Six months ago, Sarah Everard was abducted, raped and murdered by a stranger.
-She too was walking.
-She followed a number of the protocols with which women are often issued: she spoke on the phone to her boyfriend as she went; she travelled along a well-lit, well-used road; her friend knew where she was going and at what time she was expected home.
+She followed a number of the protocols with which women are often issued: she walked along a main road, at the relatively early hour of 21:00, wearing sensible clothes.

+And she trusted a police officer.
+One of the people we are told to seek out if we feel we are in danger.

 Nine months before that, sisters Bibaa Henry and Nicole Smallman were murdered by a stranger.
 The theory of "safety in numbers" did not save the sisters, who were together when they were stabbed multiple times in a public park.
-Their friends found them two days later.
+Staying in contact with partners via text and organising a cab to pick them up did not stop a man deciding to kill them in a so-called deal with a so-called devil.

-Of course women "should" be able to walk around free from fear.
+As Det Ch Supt Lawry says, of course women "should" be able to walk around free from fear.
 And of course the problem is with the men who murder them rather than the women wearing headphones.
 And of course women should not have to modify their behaviour in order to not be attacked or abducted or raped or killed.

 But "worrying about our safety is an integral part of our existence as women," said Kelly Grehan, a director of 50:50 Parliament, a cross-party campaign group promoting gender equality.